tobiassafie/first-year-coding/README.md

 ### Displacement & Reverse Redlining in Philadelphia
 A data-driven, interactive map visualizing how historical redlining and modern gentrification overlap in Philadelphia.
 Built using U.S. Census, HOLC, and Eviction Lab data, the tool explores systemic housing inequality — especially in neighborhoods like my own in North Philadelphia.

 N.B.
 I built this program to build off the research paper I submitted to Drexel's student research anthology in my Fall term.
-Both as someone from North Philadelphia and as a human, I think it is our responsibility to address the current process of gentrification and displacement in our home.
+Both as someone from North Philadelphia and as a human, I think it is our responsibility to address the current process of gentrification and displacement in our home. **The first step is simply seeing it.**
 - [View the notebook](./reverse_redlining/reverse_redlining.ipynb)
 - [Read the essay](./reverse_redlining/Redlining_Essay_and_Displacement_Context_TobiasSafie.pdf)